Where Did the Kinds Walk?

 The pre-catastrophe world had no Sahara, no polar ice sheets, no extreme temperature gradients.
 The post-catastrophe world has all of them.
 The tectonic trigger — brief, dynamic inundation followed by volcanic ash deposition, extreme precipitation, and the sudden onset of steep climate gradients that had never existed before — was an abrupt selective event.
 Many specialized or narrowly adapted populations were lost.
 The survivors were the kinds (or subpopulations within kinds) that already carried the right combination of latent traits: deep roots, salt tolerance, flood-resistant seeds and seed banks, rapid regrowth capacity, and broad environmental plasticity.

 The extreme post-catastrophe climate gradients are not uniform.
-The catastrophic plate tectonics (CPT) standalone paper ("What Broke the Foundations?") establishes that the tectonic event produces three thermally distinct ocean basins: the Atlantic and Indian — newly opened rifts whose floors are fresh mantle rock at 1,200°C — and the Pacific, the pre-existing ocean that receives no direct tectonic heat.
-The Atlantic and Indian basins are the planet's steam boilers: their extreme surface temperatures drive evaporation rates 100–300× the modern baseline, feeding massive atmospheric moisture transport.
+The catastrophic plate tectonics standalone paper ("What Broke the Foundations?") establishes that the tectonic event produces three thermally distinct ocean basins: the Atlantic and Indian — newly opened rifts whose floors are fresh mantle rock at 1,200°C — and the Pacific, the pre-existing ocean that receives no direct tectonic heat.
+The Atlantic and Indian basins are the planet's steam boilers.
+Computed from the boiling heat flux established in the foundational standalone ("What Broke the Foundations?", Appendix F) divided by the latent heat of vaporization, their surfaces evaporate seawater at roughly 380–765 mm/day — on the order of a hundred times the rate of the most evaporative ocean surface on Earth today (the tropical warm pool), and roughly 120–250× the modern global-mean ocean rate.
+This figure is the heat-limited maximum: it assumes all incident heat at the 100°C boiling boundary converts to vapor.
+The sustained rate is capped by how fast atmospheric circulation removes the vapor — advection and condensation aloft that the energy-balance model does not resolve — so it stands as an upper bound on local basin evaporation rather than a guaranteed sustained flux.
+Either way, the boiling basins feed massive atmospheric moisture transport into the surrounding corridors.
 The result is that corridors near the rift basins — the Arabian route between the Atlantic and Indian furnaces, the Saharan interior downwind of the Atlantic — receive far more intense and sustained precipitation than corridors oriented toward the cooler Pacific.
 This asymmetry is not a secondary detail.
 It is the physical engine behind the corridor menus: the three-basin geometry determines which corridors are lush, which are marginal, and which are impassable — and therefore which expressions of the founding genomes reach which continents.
 As the rift basins cool over the subsequent millennia, the precipitation declines, the corridors narrow and close, and the climate gradients that sculpt the isolated populations progressively tighten toward modern conditions.

 Natural selection here is real and useful — but it is sorting, not creating.
 It is catastrophic pruning of expressed phenotypes and fixing of the hardiest subsets of pre-existing genetic variation.
 The established vegetation recovers only what can recover.
 No new genetic information is required.
-The post-catastrophe flora is a filtered, more resilient version of the pre-catastrophe flora — the same kinds, now expressing different combinations of alleles under the new steep gradients that Paper 2 describes.
+The post-catastrophe flora is a filtered, more resilient version of the pre-catastrophe flora — the same kinds, now expressing different combinations of alleles under the new steep gradients that previous paper in this series describes.

 Three consequences follow for the corridor menus: